BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Information** (circled "i").
 Read documentation on all of the specifications and data types found in **Seed Tool**.
 * **Scan** (qr code).
 Scan a QR code of a seed.
 * **Setting** (gear).
-Choose MainNet or TestNet as your default network; choose whether to sync to iCloud or not.
+Choose MainNet or TestNet as your default network (this is used for key derivation, as discussed in "Deriving a Key", below); choose whether to sync to iCloud or not.
 If you wanted to erase all of your data, this would be the place to do so.

 > :warning: **WARNING:** We highly suggest you leave iCloud backups on.
 Without it, if you lose your phone, you will lose all of your seeds.
 The iCloud backups are encrypted, so no one but you should be able to acces them.